 You can download Remote using the App Store on iPhone, iPad, or iPod touch or using iTunes on your Mac or PC.
-Remote requires an iOS device and either Apple TV or iTunes 9.2.1 or later.
+Remote requires an iOS device and either Apple TV or the latest version of iTunes.
 You can see the version of iOS you need and other requirements for the Remote app.

-Remote uses Home Sharing to set up and control iTunes and Apple TV (2nd and 3rd generation).
+Remote uses Home Sharing to control iTunes and Apple TV.
 See how you can use the Remote app.
 For best performance, update your iOS device, Apple TV, and iTunes.
-To use Remote, make sure your devices are on the same network, and log in to Home Sharing on your iOS device and iTunes or Apple TV with the same Apple ID.
+To use Remote, make sure your devices are on the same network and signed in to the same Apple ID.

 Set up iTunes

 - Open iTunes on your Mac or PC.